-Especially When You’re an Anxious Introvert
+Especially When You’re an Introvert with Anxiety.

 I’m an introvert.
 I’m also a mom.